Motivational & Special Event Speaker Conferences

 You’ve become a known and desired commodity within the company.
 People know how much significance and importance you bring to the organization and therefore they seek you out.
 Now you are playing at a higher level and you feel comfortable with your higher profile and greater participation.

 Step 6 – Have impact.

 Now you are having a genuine, tangible effect on the company.
 You’ve become a valuable person whose efforts and input are necessary for the organization’s current and future success.
-You are consistently working at a high level of visibility.
+You are consistently working at a high level of visibility and influence.
 Management knows who you are, what you do, and how much value you add to the company.

 The Bottom Line